 Insider Tip: Most quality wood floors that are “pre-finished,” meaning they have the stain and top coat applied in a factory instead of after installation, contain Aluminum Oxide.
 This is a naturally occurring element that looks like salt and is the same particle that makes sand paper rough.
 It is just under diamonds on the hardness scale “MOH” and is used to create a barrier to protect the wood layer.

 Wood is the only floor covering that adds actual value to your home, and when selected properly, it can stand up to the toughest environments, including your furry family members.
-To learn more about the hardwood floors perfect for pets, contact Hearthwood Floors.
+To learn more about dog friendly wood flooring, contact Hearthwood Floors.